jknapka/mvca/src/tg/unter/README.txt

 volunteers that they are NOT required for the event they responded to.
 First-come-first-accepted is probably adequate.

-Story: Both Veronica and Velma respond to Carla's airport event within a short period of time.
+Story (NOT STARTED): Both Veronica and Velma respond to Carla's airport event within a short period of time.
 Only one volunteer is necessary for this event, so: